RustyNova016/musicbrainz_rs_nova/README.md

 ## MSRV

-The Minimum Supported Rust Version for cacache is `1.64.0`.
+The Minimum Supported Rust Version for the crate is `1.70.0`.
 Any bump to the MSRV will be considered breaking changes.

-Currently the MSRV hasn't been checked if it's the actual minimum version, so it may go down.
-If it's an issue for you, please send a reply [here](https://github.com/RustyNova016/musicbrainz_rs_nova/issues/7) and I'll hurry up.
-Similarly, it may bump up to 1.75 if async in traits is needed

 ## Contributing